banisterious/obsidian-oneirometrics/docs/ISSUES.md

 - Advanced filtering and analytics features

 ## UI/UX TODOs

-### OneiroMetrics Note Improvements
-1. Force title for OneiroMetrics page to "OneiroMetrics" (currently shows as "Metrics")
-2. Change `<div class="oom-table-title oom-stats-title">` to an `<h2>` with the same classes
-3. Move `<div class="oom-rescrape-container">` to the top of the note, above the Statistics title

-### Dream Scrape Modal Enhancements
-1. Add an "Open OneiroMetrics Note" button that:
-   - Only appears after a Scrape operation is run
-   - Disappears each time the modal is opened
-   - Reappears whenever a new scrape is run from within the modal
-   - Should be placed between Scrape Metrics and Settings buttons
-2. Add class `oom-modal-btn-muted` to `<button class="mod-cta oom-settings-button">`

 ### Ribbon Button Behavior
 1. Update the "Open OneiroMetrics Note" ribbon button to use the command instead of directly opening the note